manognav04/wdio_toolKit/README.md

 ## WebdriverIO

-This is a demo projec for angular application to acheive e2e automation tests using webdriverIO, we will be using Mocha which is a feature-rich javascript test framework running on Node.js and in the browser, making asynchronus testing simple.
+This is a demo project for angular application to acheive e2e automation tests using webdriverIO, we will be using Mocha which is a feature-rich javascript test framework running on Node.js and in the browser, making asynchronus testing simple.
 Besides, in this test automation we will be using Chai which is a BDD assertion library.

 ## Pre-requisites:
 1. Node.js